redis/docs/content/integrate/terraform-provider-for-redis-cloud/get-started.md

     # Create a subscription
     resource "rediscloud_subscription" "subscription-resource" {
             name = "subscription-name"
-            payment_method_id = data.rediscloud_payment_method.card.id # If you want to pay with a marketplace account, replace this line with 'payment_method = marketplace'. memory_storage = "ram"
+            payment_method_id = data.rediscloud_payment_method.card.id # If you want to pay with a marketplace account, replace this line with payment_method = 'marketplace'. memory_storage = "ram"

             # Specify the cloud provider information here